Associate of Science in Physical Therapist Assistant

 Become a Physical Therapist Assistant.
 A physical therapist assistant (PTA) uses a variety of equipment and exercise to help people with conditions limiting their ability to move and perform activities.
 As a PTA, you’ll work under the direction and supervision of a physical therapist.

 Our five-semester associate degree program includes classroom instruction, practice in skills lab and clinical experience.
 You’ll learn the art and science of therapy treatment.
-You’ll have the knowledge, skill, and attitudes needed to help physical therapists provide treatment to improve patient mobility, relieve pain and prevent or lessen physical disabilities.
+You’ll have the knowledge, skill, and attitudes needed to help physical therapists provide treatment to improve and restore mobility, relieve pain and prevent or lessen physical disabilities.

 Graduates are eligible to sit for the Physical Therapist Assistant National Physical Therapy Exam.
 Licensure is required in Iowa and most states.